Musically inclusive practice involves making sure young people’s music is HEARD:

 Our strategy sets out a plan for building a culture of inclusive music education, where all children and young people are valued and recognised for their unique qualities, ideas, voices and perspectives and where they can see the Hub providing a range of diverse musical opportunities and progression pathways.

-David Austin is the lead manager for inclusion at WFMEH, with responsibility for improving and developing the Hub's inclusive practices.
+David Austin is the lead manager for inclusion at WFMS, with responsibility for improving and developing the Hub's inclusive practices.

 For any queries relating to our inclusion work please contact David Austin via the main office.